Are You Ready to Retire?

 Here are some questions and considerations to test your readiness and ensure you’re not jumping the gun.

 Next, consider how those goals and desires will affect your expenses.
-For most of us, expenses will change when we are no longer working.
-For some they will rise, and for some they might fall.
+For most of us, expenses will change when we no longer work.
+For some, they will rise, and for some, they might fall.
 Each retirement is unique, and getting clear on what you want yours to be is an essential first step.

 Going through this exercise will not only help you identify expenses, but it will also mentally prepare you for the transition and help you identify your passions and purpose.
 You might even find that leaving the workforce is not what you want to do.
 Maybe there is a new career, perhaps one with less income and less of a time commitment, that is calling to you.
 Whatever the outcome, this exercise will help you think about your goals and your retirement budget.

 Taking care of debt doesn’t necessarily mean paying it off.
-Though for many of us, the idea of launching into retirement debt-free is very calming and confidence-inspiring, and having no debt certainly puts you in a strong financial position.
+For many of us, the idea of launching into retirement debt-free is very calming and confidence-inspiring, and having no debt certainly puts you in a strong financial position.
 What it really means is having a plan.

 Can you handle paying off the debt you have with your retirement income?
 Consider any outstanding loans, lines of credit, credit card balances, and other debt.
 What do you need to have paid off before you can entertain a transition into retirement?